Marisa Valley

 Series A in 2019

-Tangen Biosciences LLC develops medical instrument that provides rapid nucleic acid detection, with the specificity and sensitivity of polymerase chain reaction (PCR) amplification.
+Tangen Biosciences is a biotechnology company that offers molecular diagnostic technology services.
+It develops medical instruments that provide rapid nucleic acid detection with the specificity and sensitivity of polymerase chain reaction (PCR) amplification.

 Series D in 2009